JL-III/Theatria/docs/events-challenges/the-oracles-blessing/README.md

 5. **Receive your reward**:

-   - After verification, you'll be granted The Oracle's Blessing reward, which includes a 10% increase in `/sell hand` earnings.
+   - After verification, you'll be granted The Oracle's Blessing reward, which includes an increase in `/sell hand` earnings.

 ## Additional Tips and Reminders